LeslyeCream/Lagom-Obsidian-Theme/README.md

 @LuisaKart By the code to modify the new tab view

 # Changelog
+**V1.6.5**
+- Minor visual fixes for the latest update from Obsidian.
+- Improvements in the appearance of the settings panel.
+- Fixed issue that prevented setting a symbol preceding the file name in the file explorer.

 **V1.6.4**
 - **Collapsible Heading Indicators:**  A visual indicator now appears in headings when their content is collapsed.
 This indicator has been repositioned to the right margin for improved readability and to minimize interference with text.